-Trans Fat – This type of fat is primarily in processed snack foods, margarine, shortening, and baked goods/pastries.
+Trans fats are primarily in processed snack foods, fried foods, margarine, shortening, and baked goods/pastries.
 This fat was developed to help lower fat intake but has since been strongly connected to heart disease.

-Saturated Fat – Foods like high-fat animal products, high-fat dairy, and some plant oils like coconut should be avoided on a diabetes meal plan.
+Foods like high-fat animal products, high-fat dairy, and some plant oils like coconut should be avoided on a diabetes-friendly balanced diet.
 Specifically, butter, processed meats like hot dogs, sausage, bacon, and most beef should be left off or limited.

-Cholesterol – A diabetes meal plan should aim for 200 mg or less of cholesterol a day.
-Cholesterol is found in foods like high-fat dairy, egg yolks, high-fat animal sources, liver, and organ meats.
+A diabetes meal plan should aim for 200 mg or less of cholesterol a day.
+Cholesterol is found in foods like high-fat dairy, egg yolks, high-fat animal sources, liver, and other organ meats.

 - Red Meat